Azure-Samples/azure-openai-rag-workshop/docs/sections/java-quarkus/03-overview.md

 }
 ```

-You can learn more about the [ChatBotAI OpenAPI specification here](https://editor.swagger.io/?url=https://raw.githubusercontent.com/ChatBootAI/chatbootai-openapi/main/openapi/openapi-chatbootai.yml) and on [the GitHub repo](https://github.com/ChatBootAI/chatbootai-openapi).
+You can learn more about the [ChatBootAI OpenAPI specification here](https://editor.swagger.io/?url=https://raw.githubusercontent.com/ChatBootAI/chatbootai-openapi/main/openapi/openapi-chatbootai.yml) and on [the GitHub repo](https://github.com/ChatBootAI/chatbootai-openapi).

 <div class="info" data-title="note">